cksystemsteaching/selfie/README.md

 We begin with the `addi` instruction where `addi` stands for *add immediate*.
 It instructs the CPU to add an *immediate* value, here a signed 12-bit integer value, to the 64-bit value in a register and store the result in another register (or even the same register).
 Here is an `addi` instruction from the running example:

 ```
-0x38(~1): 0x00810293: addi t0,sp,8
+0x44(~1): 0x01010293: addi t0,sp,16
 ```

-where `0x38` is the address of the instruction (ignore the `(~1)`), `0x00810293` is the 32-bit *binary code* of the instruction, and `addi t0,sp,8` is the human-readable version of the instruction in *assembly code*.
-In other words, `0x00810293` and `addi t0,sp,8` mean exactly the same thing, just encoded differently.
-For the machine, `0x00810293` is all it needs while for us `addi t0,sp,8` is a lot more convenient to read.
+where `0x44` is the address of the instruction (ignore the `(~1)`), `0x01010293` is the 32-bit *binary code* of the instruction, and `addi t0,sp,16` is the human-readable version of the instruction in *assembly code*.
+In other words, `0x01010293` and `addi t0,sp,16` mean exactly the same thing, just encoded differently.
+For the machine, `0x01010293` is all it needs while for us `addi t0,sp,16` is a lot more convenient to read.
 Binary code is for machines, assembly code is for humans.

-The instruction `addi t0,sp,8` makes the CPU add the *immediate* value 8 to the value stored in register `sp` and then store the result in register `t0`.
-We denote that behavior by the assignment `t0 = sp + 8` where, as mentioned before, `=` does not assert equality, but instead denotes an assignment of the value to which the expression `sp + 8` evaluates to register `t0`.
+The instruction `addi t0,sp,16` makes the CPU add the *immediate* value `16` to the value stored in register `sp` and then store the result in register `t0`.
+We denote that behavior by the assignment `t0 = sp + 16` where, as mentioned before, `=` does not assert equality, but instead denotes an assignment of the value to which the expression `sp + 16` evaluates to register `t0`.

-Alright, but why is the value `8` called immediate value?
+Alright, but why is the value `16` called immediate value?
 This is because the value is encoded in the binary code of the instruction itself.
-You can spot the `8` right there in `0x00810293`.
-In fact, the `0x008` portion of `0x00810293` is the immediate value encoded in the 12 MSBs as signed 12-bit integer.
+You can spot the `16`, which in hexadecimal is `0x10` or here `0x010`, right there in `0x01010293`, that is, the `16` is encoded in the 12 MSBs of `0x01010293` as signed 12-bit integer.
 Can we spot `t0` and `sp` as well?
 Sure, they are just a bit more difficult to find.
 Register `sp` is register number `2` and register `t0` is register number `5` among the 32 general-purpose registers of the CPU.
 Then, take a look at the binary code, not just in hexadecimal but, well, in binary notation:

 ```
-0x    0    0    8    1    0    2    9    3
+0x    0    1    0    1    0    2    9    3
- b 0000 0000 1000 0001 0000 0010 1001 0011
+0b 0000 0001 0000 0001 0000 0010 1001 0011
 ```

 After regrouping the bits (and the hexadecimal digits) you can spot both register numbers `2` and `5` which are encoded in 5 bits each because 5 bits are enough to address all 32, that is, 2^5^ general-purpose registers:

 ```
-              8     2         5    0x13
+           0x10     2         5    0x13
- b 000000001000 00010 000 00101 0010011
+0b 000000010000 00010 000 00101 0010011
 ```

 There is also the *opcode* `0x13` of the `addi` instruction encoded in the 7 LSBs `0010011`.
 The opcode enables the CPU to identify the instruction during decoding and then find the parameters encoded in the remaining bits.
 Which bits encode what exactly depends on the instruction and is determined by its *format*.
 The `addi` instruction is encoded according to the so-called *I-Format*.
 You can find the exact definition of the I-Format and the other formats introduced below in `selfie.c`.
 Just look for: